Canadian Asbestos Mine Exports to Developing Countries

 Recently in Asbestos, Quebec, lawmakers approved a $57 million loan to underwrite the reactivation of the world’s most famous asbestos mine, the Jeffrey Mine.

-The majority of the chrysotile asbestos produced at the Jeffrey Mine will be exclusively shipped to Third World countries to make asbestos cement.
+The majority of the chrysotile asbestos produced at the Jeffrey Mine will be exclusively shipped to developing nations to make asbestos cement.

-For the past 100 years, the mines in the area have been a supplier of more than 90 percent of the commercial asbestos used throughout the world.
+For the past 100 years, the mines in the area supplied more than 90 percent of the commercial asbestos used throughout the world.

 Many town officials have pushed for the reactivation of the mine, saying it will create an additional 500 mining jobs.
 However, the 300,000-member Quebec Confederation of National Trade Unions conducted a vote last month that was overwhelmingly opposed to further work at the Jeffrey Mine.